On the Pinned Distances Problem in Positive Characteristic: Results and discussion of techniques

 We choose to write the bound \eqref{eq:T*bound} as an asymptotic formula.
 The $|A|^3/p$ term dominates the right-hand side for $|A|\geq p^{5/4}$.
 On the right-hand side, the $p^{2/3} |A|^{5/3}$ dominates when $p < |A| \leq p^{5/4}$ and the $|A|^{7/3}$ term dominates when $|A| \leq p$.
 We include the $p^{1/4} |A|^2$ term because it dominates the right-hand side when $|A| > p^{5/4}$.
 As an estimate, the bound \eqref{eq:T*bound} could be more simply restated as

 for all $A \subseteq \F_p^2$ (see \cite{hanson2016distinct} for the case $|A| > p^{4/3}$).

-The $|A|^3/p$ term is the expected number of ordered (non-degenerate) isosceles triangles if we choose $A$ randomly by including each element of $\F_p^2$ independently with probability $|A| / p^2$: there are, asymptotically, $p^5$ ordered isosceles triangles in $\F_p^2$ (given two vertices $a,b \in \F_p^2$ of the isosceles triangle, the third vertex $c$ must be on the circle centred at $a$ with radius $d(a,b)$) and the probability that all vertices of a given triangle belong to a random set is $|A|^3/p^6$.
+The $|A|^3/p$ term is the expected number of ordered (non-degenerate) isosceles triangles if we choose $A$ randomly by including each element of $\F_p^2$ independently with probability $|A| / p^2$.
 Theorem~\ref{thm:Isosc Triang} can therefore be interpreted as saying that all sufficiently large sets in $\F_p^2$ exhibit pseudorandom behaviour with respect to $\T(A)$.

-The two minimands appearing in Theorem~\ref{thm:Isosc Triang} arise, at a high level, from the same techniques: we follow the established method of studying isosceles triangles through the perpendicular bisectors of pairs of points in $A$.
+The two minimands appearing in Theorem~\ref{thm:Isosc Triang} arise from the same techniques: we follow the established method of studying isosceles triangles through the perpendicular bisectors of pairs of points in $A$.

 The perpendicular bisector of points $a,b\in \F^2$ with $d(a,b)\neq 0$ is the line

 We relate the number of bisectors determined by $A$ to (a subtle variant of) the \emph{bisector energy}\/ of the set $A$, which is the number of pairs of points whose perpendicular bisectors coincide: